mike97-pro/starter-hugo-academic/content/publication/design-development-and-validation-of-a-wearable-haptic-thimble-for-remote-palpation/index.md

 ---
+title: "\tMaster Thesis"
-title: "\tDesign, Development, and Validation of a Wearable Haptic Thimble for Remote Palpation"
+subtitle: Design, Development, and Validation of a Wearable Haptic Thimble for Remote Palpation
 publication_types:
   - "7"
 authors: